Alwaysomesh/DSA-solved-problems/Recursion/README.md

+<h1 align="left">Recursion in Java</h1>
+<p>Recursion is a powerful technique in programming where a function calls itself to solve smaller instances of the same problem.
+This approach is particularly useful for problems that can be broken down into simpler, repetitive tasks.
+In this repository, you’ll find 50 solved recursion problems implemented in Java, showcasing various applications and patterns of recursive algorithms.</p>

 <h3 align="left">Problem 01:</h3>
 You are given a sorted array of integers and a target integer.
 Your task is to implement a recursive binary search algorithm to find the index of the target integer in the array.
 If the target integer is not present in the array, the algorithm should return -1.<br>
 <a href="https://github.com/Alwaysomesh/DSA-solved-problems/blob/main/Recursion/Binary%20Search(Recursive).java">Click here to see the code</a>